Gloryness/Games/README.md

 Initially, this was a project I was tasked with (out of 3) in a computer science lesson and I thought this would be the most fun to create because although the instructions were pretty basic, one of them was "Store a list of song names and artists in an external file" and I instantly new what I was going to do.
 Instead of hardcoding each song and artist I will instead dynamically create the list by using spotify's API and getting the top 10 tracks for some popular well known artists.
 (I originally got the top 25 songs monthly, but literally 90% of the artists I had no clue they existed).

 ### Requirements
-Required external modules that are installable using pip:
+- Required external modules that are installable using pip:
   - `requests`
+- If you wish to have it update `top-artists.json`, a valid bearer token must be given in `cache/token.txt`.
+  - Redeemable from https://developer.spotify.com/console/get-artist-top-tracks/ but must have a spotify account to get token